 Brushing should be supervised until your child is around seven years old.

-Spend extra time brushing the teeth in the cleft area.
-Crowded teeth are more likely to collect plaque.
+- Spend extra time brushing teeth in the cleft area.
+Crowded teeth are more likely to collect plaque

 Make it fun

-- Use a colourful toothbrush and encourage your child to help with brushing.
+- Use a colourful soft toothbrush and encourage your child to help with brushing

 Brush twice a day

-- Under 3 years: Use a small smear of paste with 1000ppm fluoride.
+- Under 3 years: Use a small smear of toothpaste with 1000ppm fluoride.

 Diet and teeth

-- Fizzy drinks (regular and diet) can damage teeth.
-Limit these to special occasions.
+- Avoid fizzy drinks (regular and diet) including fizzy flavoured water, as these can damage teeth.

 What about sugars in medications?